jimm/www-ellisislandband-net/README.md

 ## Building and publishing the site

-    make publish
-$
+You'll need Ruby and the `bundle` gem.
+Run `bundle install` once to install everything you need, including Jekyll.
 Once you have Jekyll installed locally, running `make publish` will build the site from the Markdown files and publish it to the web site.
 You'll also need `ssh` access to the server it's hosted on.
 See the Makefile for the server name and the directory it is served from.

 ## Developing Locally